 The following are study abroad opportunities specific to computer science majors.

-While there are many opportunities to study abroad and they are all worthwhile experiences, there are two specific programs that the Computer Science Department has worked on that allow you to continue your computer science education while abroad.
+While there are many opportunities to study abroad and they are all worthwhile experiences, there are several specific programs that we have pre-approved for computer science courses that we will accept for the major (BA or BS) as satisfying the upper division COMP elective requirement.

-We limit the number of courses that may be transferred in for major credit to 3 courses.
+We limit the number of courses that may be transferred in for major credit to 2 courses.
 The reason for this limitation is to encourage the student to explore other areas while they are abroad and to assure that you get a breadth of computer science from our department.
+We want more than half or your elective courses to be taken from our department.

 National University of Singapore